Saint Augustine Florida

 A CASE OF DEADLY ADULTERY AND CALCULATED RAGE that occurred at Castillo de San Marcos

 Colonel Garcia Marti was a very busy commander, with a dour, humorless personality, somewhat older than Dolores, and perhaps neglected Dolores a bit.
 It was probably an arranged marriage.
 While Dolores made lots of friends with people in the town of Saint Augustine, she also wanted a closer relationship with a man; unfortunately it wasn’t her husband.
-She and Captain Abela fell in love and began a love affair that would cost them dearly.
+She and Captain Abela fell in love and began an affair that would cost them dearly.

 After several days, the soldiers were wondering where their beloved Captain Abela was, as he didn’t show up for the daily call.
 Colonel Marti told the soldiers that Captain Abela was sent on a special mission to Cuba.